vonate5/real-state-price-prediction/README.md

 - **Machine Learning:**

 ## Visualization
-You can see the visualization we've done in [Tableau 📊](https://github.com/vonate5/midterm_project/tree/main/tableau)
+You can see the full visualization we've done in [Tableau 📊](https://github.com/vonate5/midterm_project/tree/main/tableau) or the [Presentation]

+## Results
+- Our model can predict by the 84.4% of accuracy the price of a house based on features.